dongwang881107/snapMRF/README.md

 # MRF_CUDA

+MRF_CUDA is a CUDA package to generate MRF dictionaries and parameter maps.

-Dictionaries are generated using both Bloch equation simulation (ROA) and extended phase graph (EPG), and maps are reconstructed using template matching.
+Dictionaries are generated using both Bloch equation simulation (ROA) and extended phase graph (EPG), and parameter maps are reconstructed using template matching.

 ## Dependencies